edwardlee4948/edwardlee4948.github.io/README.md

-# eunminlee.github.io
+# edwardlee4948.github.io

-This is Eunmin's blog.
+This is Edward's blog.